-Peet’s Coffee raises $2.5 billion in Europe’s biggest IPO this year
+Peet’s Coffee owner raises $2.5 billion in Europe’s biggest IPO this year

-JDE Peet’s shares surged after holding Europe’s biggest initial public offering this year, drawing investors counting on the Peet’s Coffee owner to weather the pandemic lockdowns and take on giants like Starbucks Corp.
+JDE Peet’s shares surged after holding Europe’s biggest initial public offering this year, drawing investors counting on the Peet’s Coffee owner to weather the pandemic lockdowns and take on giants like Starbucks.

 The coffee giant, carved out of the Reimann family’s investment firm JAB Holding, raised 2.3 billion euros ($2.5 billion) in an IPO that took just 10 days, condensing what’s usually a four-week process and attracting investor orders that exceeded the number of shares offered by multiple times.

 Coffee consumption has remained resilient during the pandemic, moving from offices and cafes into people’s homes, according to JDE Peet’s, which bills itself as the world’s largest pure-play coffee group.
-Takeovers of coffee companies and cafe chains surged in the last few years, driven in large part by JAB, which has acquired well-known brands such as Caribou Coffee and Keurig Green Mountain, growing to become a rival to Starbucks and Nestle.
+Takeovers of coffee companies and cafe chains surged in the last few years, driven in large part by JAB, which has acquired well-known brands such as Caribou Coffee and Keurig Green Mountain, growing to become a rival to Starbucks and Nestlé.
 The company, which had sales of 6.9 billion euros last year, also owns supermarket brands including Douwe Egberts, Jacobs and Kenco as well as U.S. retailers Peet’s and Intelligentsia, giving it access to home brewers.

 JDE Peet’s rose nearly 14% in first-day trading, closing at 35.84 euros.
 The company priced its shares at 31.50 euros each, according to a statement Friday, in the upper half of the marketed range, giving it a market value of 15.6 billion euros.

-“It’s a stable business making a steady move to premium, higher value-added coffee markets,” he said, describing the trading debut as a “reasonable start.”
-The initial stock pop was to be expected given the high demand, he said, adding that his fund had received a lower-than-requested allocation.
+“It’s a stable business making a steady move to premium, higher value-added coffee markets,” said Colin McLean, chief investment officer at SVM Asset Management, describing the trading debut as a “reasonable start.”
+His fund participated in the IPO and also bought shares once trading began.
+The initial stock pop was to be expected given the high demand, McLean said, adding that his fund had received a lower-than-requested allocation.

 The pandemic has upended the traditional IPO process, with shorter subscription periods, more cornerstone investors and virtual meetings to pitch the offerings to investors.
-Cornerstone investors, including funds run by billionaire George Soros’s firm, are taking up a third of JDE Peet’s offering.
+Cornerstone investors, including funds run by billionaire George Soros’ firm, are taking up a third of JDE Peet’s offering.

-The share sale saw strong demand from investors in the U.S., U.K., and continental Europe, a person familiar with the transaction said.
+The share sale saw strong demand from investors in the U.S., U.K. and continental Europe, a person familiar with the transaction said.
 Given the robust interest, keeping the order book open longer would have only exposed the transaction to downside risk, the person said.

 JDE Peet’s offering has raised hopes that the European IPO market, expected to be shut for the better part of the year amid the pandemic, could reopen earlier than initially expected.
 So far, listings in the region have been limited to a small group of companies either boosted by or experiencing little disruption from the lockdowns caused by the pandemic.

-The IPO is the largest listing on a European exchange since brake systems maker Knorr-Bremse’s 3.9 billion-euro offering in October 2018, according to data compiled by Bloomberg.
+The IPO is the largest listing on a European exchange since brake-systems maker Knorr-Bremse’s 3.9 billion euro offering in October 2018, according to data compiled by Bloomberg.
 JDE Peet’s sold 22.2 million new shares, raising 700 million euros in gross proceeds.

 Shareholders Mondelez International and Acorn Holdings, a company owned by JAB and other investors, sold existing shares for about 1.55 billion euros.

 Recent firms to have braved virus-related turmoil with an IPO have been rewarded by investors.
-Video-conferencing company Pexip Holdings shot up in its Oslo debut this month, trading 37% up on the IPO price, while data mangement provider Exasol has risen 36% since listing in Frankfurt on Monday.
-German drug-maker PharmaSGP is also preparing to try its luck soon.
+Videoconferencing company Pexip Holdings shot up in its Oslo debut this month, trading 37% up on the IPO price, while data-management provider Exasol has risen 36% since listing in Frankfurt, Germany, on Monday.
+German drugmaker PharmaSGP is also preparing to try its luck soon.